mir-group/phoebe/doc/sphinx/source/tutorials/elEpaTransport.rst

 This is a quick calculation, but if there are a few cores available, you could parallelize it as::

-    mpirun -np 4 /path/to/patched-quantum-espresso/bin/pw.x -npool 4 -in nscf.in > nscf.out
+    mpirun -np 4 /path/to/patched-quantum-espresso/bin/pw.x -npool 4 -in scf.in > scf.out

 where here we have acted as if we have 4 cores.
 Be sure to substitute in the suitable path to the ``pw.x`` executable.